-

 More information:

-Public protests and events that draw large groups of people are rare.
+Public protests and events that attract large groups of people can occur with little notice.

 To stay safe: